god-of-js/unsubscribe/README.md

 ### tech stack
 ```
-The front end is written in nuxt while the backend is written in node.
+The back-end is written in node-ts and express
 ```